Photo by Jules Verne Times Two

 Price: €120–350/night | Location: Rua das Janelas Verdes 47, Lapa

-As Janelas Verdes (The Green Windows) is Lisbon’s most literary hotel — an 18th-century palace that was once the home of Portuguese novelist Eça de Queirós (the greatest 19th-century Portuguese novelist, author of The Crime of Father Amaro and The Maias — books that made Lisbon’s middle-class society blush and banned his works for decades).
-The library (genuine, 2,000 volumes), the ivy-covered garden, and the extraordinarily personal service make it the most characterful hotel in Lisbon.
+As Janelas Verdes (The Green Windows) is Lisbon’s most literary hotel — an 18th-century palace that once belonged to novelist Eça de Queirós, generally regarded as the greatest 19th-century Portuguese writer and author of The Crime of Father Amaro and The Maias, books scandalous enough to get him banned in polite society for decades.
+A genuine 2,000-volume library, an ivy-covered garden, and unusually personal service make it one of Lisbon’s most characterful stays.

 Palácio da Anunciada — Palácio Luxury